maybuzz/frontend-data/README.md

 ## Process

-I used `D3` and everything I learned with functional programming to create a datavisualisation.
+I used `D3` and everything I learned with functional programming to create a data visualization.
 The circle packing I made turned out to be a bit harder than I thought.

 At first I thought I needed to structure my data in the server, but this was wrong.
 Now I just collect the data I need and add the structure in D3.
 This makes it possible to add a size value which is needed to calculate the depth of the 'bubble'.
 I'm using `d3.nest()` to structure the data.
 Because I need to go deeper into the bubbles every time, I need to nest inside my nest.
 This works; I am able to show genre-bubbles with my books inside.

 Now I need a new layer.
 I need my books to be inside the genre-bubbles INSIDE a language bubble.
 This way I can visualize genres inside (original) language, and show my books per genre.
 If this works I am able to add a filter, so the user can choose to either see books per genre per language or just books per language.
 Not very interesting, but it's the best I can do...

 I struggled a lot to get the bubbles working.
 Titus and Folkert helped me a lot and we eventually managed to get it to work.
 Now I'm struggling to get my data structure right...
 I haven't even gotten started on the interaction part...

+I tried nesting my genres into my original language.
+For some reason this is an impossible task...
+I am able to show my books per language, but when I try to add a new layer (genres) it's not working the way I want it too.

+Nesting
+I started the nesting process in `const sortByLanguage`.
+Usually a nest results in `keys` and `values`.
+I need a different structure, I need `names` and `children`.
+To get these, I need to `map` and change the keys and values to names and children.
+This structure is needed to create my circle packing.

 ## Data